Ceremonial Events

 DAWN SERVICE | 5:55AM

-Walter Austin Park War Memorial Park.
+5:55am Service begins at Walter Austin Park War Memorial Park.

-ANZAC DAY PARADE | 9:30AM
+ANZAC DAY PARADE | 9:00AM

-9am assemble at Bollon State School
+9am Assemble at Bollon State School.

 DIRRANBANDI